nmak1/VK_Dating_Bot/docs/index.rst

 ..
-VK_Dating_Bot documentation master file, created by└── tests/                  # Тесты sphinx-quickstart on Thu May 29 23:56:26 2025.
+VK_Dating_Bot documentation master file, created by sphinx-quickstart on Thu May 29 23:56:26 2025.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.